-We believe that our existing cash and cash equivalents, along with the proceeds from the private placement in May 2023, will be sufficient to fund our operating expenses and capital expenditure requirements into the second quarter of 2024.
+We believe that our existing cash and cash equivalents along with the proceeds from the private placement in May 2023, will be sufficient to fund our operating expenses and capital expenditure requirements into the second third quarter of 2024.
 We have based this estimate of cash runway on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
 We anticipate that we will continue to incur net losses for the foreseeable future.
 These factors raise substantial doubt about our ability to continue as a going concern for the one-year period following the date that these financial statements were issued.
-We will require additional capital to conduct Phase 3 studies for DMT310 for the treatment of acne, continue development of DMT310, and to pursue in licenses or acquisitions of other drug candidates.
-Additional funds Therefore, based on our recurring losses from operations incurred since inception, expectation of continuing operating losses for the foreseeable future, and the need to raise additional capital to finance future operations, we are developing plans to mitigate this risk, which may not be available on a timely basis, on favorable terms, consist of raising additional capital through some combination of equity or at all, debt financings, and/or potentially new collaborations, business transactions, and such funds, if raised, may not be sufficient to enable us to continue to implement our long-term business strategy, reducing cash expenditures.
-If we are unable not able to raise sufficient secure adequate additional capital, funding, we may need be forced to substantially curtail make significant reductions in our planned operations and the pursuit of our growth strategy.
+We will require additional capital to conduct complete the Phase 3 studies for DMT310 for the treatment of acne, continue development of DMT310, and to pursue in licenses in-licenses or acquisitions of other drug candidates.
+Therefore, based on our recurring losses from operations incurred since inception, expectation of continuing operating losses for the foreseeable future, and the need to raise additional capital to finance future operations, we are developing plans to mitigate this risk, which may consist of raising additional capital through some combination of equity or debt financings, and/or potentially new collaborations, business transactions, and reducing cash expenditures.
+If we are not able to secure adequate additional funding, we may be forced to make significant reductions in our operations and the pursuit of our growth strategy.
 In that event, we may have to delay, scale back, or eliminate some or all of our research and development programs and activities which could adversely affect our business prospects, or we may be unable to continue operations.

 We may raise additional capital through the sale of equity or convertible debt securities.
-In such an event, the terms of these securities may include liquidation or other preferences that adversely affect the rights of a holder of our Common Stock.
+In such an event, the terms of these securities may include liquidation or other preferences that adversely affect the rights of a holder the holders of our Common Stock.